jade-russell/Module-18/README.md

 The top start stations were in the Hoboken terminal and Grove St PATH witch also mirror the most popular end stations.
 The least popular stations seem to be in the 1 Ave and 3 Ave area.

 The Average Trip Distance shows a right skewed histogram shape.
 Peaking at .5 miles distance with a max of 3.4 miles

+Resources used: QuickDBD, Google AI and CHATGPT for format questions, Examples from class (UT Bootcamp), Stack Overflow and help from one-on-one tutoring (Lukas with troubleshooting)